 A source is a Contextual element, and a target is the result of the calculation.

 - If you want direct relations to be displayed together with (and the same way as) implied relations, select the Include Direct Relations check box.
 However, be aware that after selecting this check box, there is no way to visually distinguish direct relations from implied relations.

-If the implied relation is created in a matrix or relation map, optionally modify the style of the relation by clicking next to the Style box to open the Style dialog, then select preferred style properties and click OK.
+If the implied relation is created in a matrix or relation map, optionally modify the style of the relation by clickingnext to the Style box to open the Style dialog, then select preferred style properties and click OK.

-The Expert mode allows you to change the Criteria, Source, and Target parameters of an implied relation operation.
+You can change the Criteria, Source, and Target parameters of an implied relation operation.
 Specifying the Source and Target parameters lets you define your own hierarchy.
 You also have more flexibility in setting criteria with the ability to choose from a larger scope of operations, or even combine a few of them.

 Implied relation operation goes through the Source parameter value to recursively collect elements, and uses the Criteria parameter value to navigate from the Source parameter results to implied elements.
 In addition, the Target parameter value recursively collects implied elements starting from the results of the Criteria parameter.
 The results of this operation are the results of the Criteria and Target parameters.

-The parameters that can be specified in the Expert mode:
+The parameters that can be specified: